This vegan tomato basil soup is rich and creamy and served with a drizzle of homemade basil oil. Super easy and restaurant worthy!

 This is not our first time making a vegan tomato soup, but this tomato basil combo is next level delicious.

-Homemade basil oil is super easy to make, you just crush up some basil leaves into a paste with a mortar and pestle and then add in some olive oil.
+Crush up some basil leaves into a paste with a mortar and pestle and then add olive oil.
 If it’s looking like it wants to separate even after whisking together then give it a quick whizz with your immersion blender (just a quick one, you aren’t trying to emulsify it).

 You want the oil to be nice and green and full of flavor.
 It makes this tomato basil soup look totally restaurant-worthy!